 I asked him what made him quit his well-paying job, and why he chose to get back to nature.

 “After the first 7-8 years, I started feeling a lack of challenge, … a lack of purpose.
 The excessive travel was also taking a toll on my health – I had a slipped disc and had to slow myself down.
 It was during that time that I decided I would take up farming.
-I started buying farm land here”.
+I started buying farmland here”.

 His journey as a farmer

-He, like many of the young farmers today, is moving away from using chemicals, and is using organic techniques.
+He, like many of the young farmers today, is moving away from using chemicals and is using organic techniques.
 But his aim is to move up to ‘Natural farming’, since the effort to output ratio is much better there.
 Natural farming, as I learned from him, is about being in harmony with nature, and making nature do most of the work that a farmer otherwise expedites using machines.
-Natural farming observes the law of the nature and respects the rights of crops and livestock.
-This technique, interestingly also called ‘Do-nothing farming’ (now that sounds like something I could do) heals the soil slashed by chemicals, herbicide and machines, and is considered a natural next step after organic farming.
+Natural farming observes the law of nature and respects the rights of crops and livestock.
+This technique, interestingly also called ‘Do-nothing farming’ (now that sounds like something I could do) heals the soil slashed by chemicals, herbicides and machines, and is considered a natural next step after organic farming.

 The core principles around which he is designing the rest of his life are:

-- Leave the land better than you found it (for future generations): Natural farming technique will make the land better.
+- Leave the land better than you found it (for future generations): Natural farming techniques will make the land better.
 Additionally, he is also leaving some portions of his forest land as-is, for what he calls ‘lung space’

-- Cut out middle men, and sell directly to the consumers: As per Shankar, middlemen mostly do not add any value, and don’t help farmers in anyway.
+- Cut out middlemen, and sell directly to the consumers: As per Shankar, middlemen mostly do not add any value and don’t help farmers in any way.
 He wants to create a clientele initially through friends, engage with them and then expand the network

-- Go the co-operative way: Instead of trying to bring about a change single-handedly, work with other farmers in the region for the betterment of all
+- Go the cooperative way: Instead of trying to bring about a change single-handedly, work with other farmers in the region for the betterment of all

 - Pass on his knowledge through agri-tourism: He plans to build a few cottages and tree houses where his clients could come over, stay, try their hand at farming and experience the lifestyle.
 He wants to share knowledge that he has gained with people who are contemplating getting into farming.
 (I have already buttered him up to be the first customer in his treehouse.
 You can try the other cottages)